AI - it's all about relationships with earth, self, others

 What to do?

-- Don’t use AI for simple searches and tasks – other search engines can do the same thing with lots less energy.
-If you use an AI program, a smaller Language Model such as SmolLM is better – up to 150 times less energy per search!
+- Don’t use AI for simple searches and tasks – other search engines can do the same

-- If a data center is being built in your area, educate yourself and your community about the impacts – then join or organize protests and petition campaigns.
+- If a data center is being built in your area, educate yourself and your community

-- Seek the real: real conversations and real experiences, especially across lines that divide
+- Seek the real: real conversations and real experiences, especially across lines

-since nothing engages like nature.
+to screen dependence, since nothing engages like nature.

-- Summary: connecting to the realness of nature, others and one’s own wisdom
+- Summary: connecting to the realness of nature,

-(thinking for yourself) not only sidelines AI but leads to a healthier and longer – as much
+yourself) not only sidelines AI but leads to a

-as 7.5 years – life!
+healthier and longer – as much as 7.5 years – life!